Distributed Visual-Inertial Cooperative Localization: Distributed Visual-Inertial CL

 \subsection{Independent SLAM Feature: FEJ-EKF Update}

-SLAM features which a robot is able to reliably track longer then its sliding window in length, will be initialized into the temporal SLAM map state vector $\mathbf{x}_{M_i}$.
-These features will remain in the state until they have been lost and can be directly updated using the linearized measurement~\eqref{eq:residual}.
-To improve consistency, we employ the First Estimate Jacobians (FEJ) \cite{Huang2008ISER,Huang2010IJRR} such that SLAM feature's Jacobians are evaluated at the same linearization points to ensure that the estimator does not gain spurious information.
+SLAM features which a robot is able to reliably track longer then its sliding window in length, will be initialized into the SLAM map state vector $\mathbf{x}_{M_i}$. {These features are directly updated using the linearized system \eqref{eq:residual} and will remain in the state until they have lost tracking.
+To improve consistency, we employ First Estimate Jacobians (FEJ) \cite{Huang2008ISER,Huang2010IJRR} ensuring Jacobians are evaluated at the same linearization points to prevent spurious information gain. }